 An Architect’s Modern Kitchen

 The contemporary kitchen, designed for an architect, has an open plan, taking in a view of the Hudson River from the dining area.
-Rift cut oak cabinets along the wall add warmth, complementing the floor tile and the owner’s craftsman furniture.
+Rift-cut oak cabinets along the wall add warmth, complementing the floor tile and the owner’s craftsman furniture.
 The compact cooking area has a cooktop and under-counter stove, and a slim backsplash with a staggered pattern Pratt and Larson tile.
-The stainless steel exhaust vent brings introduces diagonal lines and an industrial feel.
+The stainless steel exhaust vent introduces diagonal lines and an industrial feeling.
 Custom painted yellow cabinets with gray countertops have a colorway in the tradition of modernist architects.
 There was just enough room for a small island.
-The kitchen work area is minimal and intended for entertaining guests.
-Another larger kitchen is in an adjoining room.
+The kitchen placement is ideal for entertaining guests and taking in the glorious Hudson River view.

 Traditional Kitchen in a 1920’s Tudor home